 - Create, execute and publish scripts from inside Dynamics GP, using Dexterity, Transact-SQL, Visual C# and Visual Basic.Net.

-- Create triggers to customize Dynamics GP, and to debug issues by automatically capturing logs.
+- Create triggers to schedule events, customize Dynamics GP, and debug issues by automatically capturing logs.

-- Build custom Report Writer functions or custom Service Based Architecture (SBA) service procedures or custom URL Drill Backs.
+- Build custom Report Writer functions, custom Service Based Architecture (SBA) service procedures or custom URL Drill Backs.

 - Request parameters from users for scripts without needing any additional programming and perform actions on SQL results returned.